6 Easy Ways to Dispose of Old Cooking Pots and Pans

 You can use those old pots and pans of yours to hold anything.
 Pots are deeper, so they may contain more items than pans.

-Even if this piece of cookware no longer has handles, it doesn’t matter.
+Even if this cookware no longer has handles, it doesn’t matter.
 You can still use them to hold diverse items.

 If you do some DIY fashion designing at home, store your thread spools in your old pots.
 It makes keeping the thread a breeze.